Skip to content

 Info

-• If Maven files such as mvn.cmd exist in the project without the .mvn directory, the build will fail.
-To ensure a successful build, you must either commit the .mvn directory along with any Maven files or not include any Maven files in the project if you choose not to commit the .mvn directory.
+When working on Java projects: - The Run with Arguments capability is not supported if Procfile is available in the project. - The Main class should be defined in the manifest file. - If Maven files such as mvn.cmd exist in the project without the .mvn directory, the build will fail.
+To ensure a successful build, either commit the .mvn directory along with any Maven files or exclude Maven files if you choose not to commit the .mvn directory.

 To explore a NodeJS-based manual task with arguments, try out the Hello World NodeJS Task sample.
 For instructions, see the readme.md file in the sample repository.